rstacruz/swipeshow/README.md

 ### HTML

 Swipeshow goes by the assumption  that your slideshow element looks like `.slides > .slide`.
-You are free to put whatever you want inside `.slide`, or even `.slides`!
+You are free to put whatever you want inside `.slide`, or even `.slideshow`!

 ``` html
 <div class="slideshow">